idlab-discover/ConCap/README.md

 ![Demo Video](concap-demo.gif)

 `concap` is a framework designed to capture realistic cyberattacks in controlled, containerized environments for the purpose of dataset creation.
 By creating a scenario file containing an attacker and target(s), `concap` will parse the scenario and execute it.
 All traffic towards the target(s) will be captured and automatically extracted for flow features.
-The scenario is executed on a Kubernetes cluster, requiring only a `kubeconfig` in the default location, and results will be downloaded to the machine running the `concap` framework.

 ## Features